Easy White Bean Salad

 • Fire roasted tomatoes taste sweet right out of the can.
 This means you can cook them for less time, which is always a pro in our book!

-• Can’t find them?
-Use the highest quality canned tomatoes you can find.
-Simmer 5 to 10 minutes longer than specified below, and you may want to consider adding 1 teaspoon sugar to round out the flavors.
+• If you can’t find them, substitute the highest quality canned tomatoes you can find (like San Marzano).
+Simmer 5 to 10 minutes longer than specified in the recipe.
+You also may want to consider adding 1 teaspoon sugar if the soup still tastes bitter or acidic.

 Bean soup